Co-theory of sorted profinite groups for PAC structures: Sorted groups and systems

-Note that $\conj_{J,K}^n(a_1,\ldots,a_n)$ if and only if $a_1\in \acl(K)$, $G(K)a_1=\{a_1,\ldots,a_n\}$, and $|G(K)a_1|=n$.
+Note that $\conj_{J,K}^n(a_1,\ldots,a_n)$ if and only if $a_1\in \acl(K)$, $\CG(K)a_1=\{a_1,\ldots,a_n\}$, and $|\CG(K)a_1|=n$.
 Hence ``being conjugated" does not depend on the choice of $M$.

-\begin{remark} Because we assume that $T$ has uniform elimination of imaginaries, conditions from Definition \ref{def:conjugation} can be written down as a formula in language $\mathcal{L}_P$, where $P$ is a predicate corresponding to $K$ (i.e. we consider $\mathcal{L}_P$-structure $(M,K)$), for example:
+\begin{remark} Because we assume that $T$ has the uniform elimination of imaginaries, conditions from Definition \ref{def:conjugation} can be written down as a formula in the language $\mathcal{L}_P$, where $P$ is a predicate corresponding to $K$ (i.e. we consider the $\mathcal{L}_P$-structure $(M,K)$), for example:

-It is the only place in this subsection, where we require uniform elimination of imaginaries.
-Moreover, it is even enough to assume that $T$ has uniform elimination of imaginaries only for finite sets. \end{remark}
+It is the only place in this subsection, where we require the uniform elimination of imaginaries.
+Moreover, it is even enough to assume that $T$ has the uniform elimination of imaginaries only for finite sets. \end{remark}

 \begin{definition} Let $n\ge 1$ and let $J\in\CJ^{<\omega}$.
-We say that $a\in S_J(M)$ is {\em an $n$-primitive element of $S_J(M)$ over $K$} if there are $a_2,\ldots,a_n\in S_J(M)$ such that \begin{enumerate} \item $(M,K)\models\conj(a,a_2,\ldots,a_n)$; and \item $(M,K)\models\conj(\alpha,\alpha_2,\ldots,\alpha_n)$ for $\alpha:=(a,a_2,\ldots,a_n)$ and some $\alpha_2,\ldots,\alpha_n\in S_J^n(M)$. \end{enumerate} We write $\pr_{J,K,M}^n$ ($\subseteq S_J(M)$) for the set of all $n$-primitive elements of $S_J(M)$ over $K$. \end{definition}
+We say that $a\in S_J(M)$ is {\em an $n$-primitive element of $S_J(M)$ over $K$} if there are $a_2,\ldots,a_n\in S_J(M)$ such that \begin{enumerate} \item $(M,K)\models\conj(a,a_2,\ldots,a_n)$, and \item $(M,K)\models\conj(\alpha,\alpha_2,\ldots,\alpha_n)$ for $\alpha:=(a,a_2,\ldots,a_n)$ and some $\alpha_2,\ldots,\alpha_n\in S_J^n(M)$. \end{enumerate} We write $\pr_{J,K,M}^n$ ($\subseteq S_J(M)$) for the set of all $n$-primitive elements of $S_J(M)$ over $K$. \end{definition}